-NLA media access was established in 1996 by eight national newspaper companies to protect the industry's copyright through collective licensing.
+NLA media access was established in 1996 by seven national newspaper companies to protect the industry's copyright through collective licensing.

 Our role is to enable media monitoring agencies, PR consultancies and a range of client organisations to reproduce content with permission.